imnotvaibhav/AI/README.md

 * Assignment_autogen_RAG_HF is the assignment file.
 Other are practice notebooks.

-# How to make assignment file work on your system:
+# How to make file work on your system:
 1. Download Assignment_autogen_RAG_HF.ipynb file
 2. lm-Studio
    2.1 Download and install lm-studio from "https://lmstudio.ai/".